Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 **Current Project**
 * Release 0.2.

-* Add hotkeys to the inventory screen and block casting/moving in inventory.
+* Add hotkeys to the inventory screen.
 * Shizapis, aster, Serene, borerora, aube.
 * Fix the music

+**Serene Project**

+* Change back the "bonus trinket" dialogue line when modulators are implemented.
+* DrawSoul + Alacrity needs to be fixed.

 **Bugs**

+* Aube has no texture.
 * Falling in the Serene Spire can be ignored with mouse movement.
 * Descriptions for harmony platforms and ladders